ultimate271/notes/dastoyevsky/brothers01.01.md

 gratify him and flatter his self‐love most was to play the ridiculous part of the injured husband, and to parade his woes with embellishments.

+### Fyodor's reaction to Adelaïda's death in Petersburg
 “One would think that you’d got a promotion, Fyodor Pavlovitch, you seem so pleased in spite of your sorrow,” scoffers said to him.
 Many even added that he was glad of a new comic part in which to play the buffoon, and